 We offer several funding opportunities for students and scholars in studies of the Ancient Near East incl.
 Egypt.
 Applications are reviewed by our Academic Committee, a dedicated search committee (post doc positions) or jury (Thesis Prizes, Jaarprijs Cuijpers-Opdenakker), and/or the Director.
 As staff members of the NINO Research Centre, the Director and Secretary execute the decisions taken by the Committee; they have an advisory role in the meetings.
 In addition to evaluating applications, the Committee may advise on matters of scientific policy of the NINO Research Centre.

 The Centre is the editorial office for all NINO publications, which are published by Peeters, Leuven.
 Authors may contact the various Editorial Boards directly or through Editorial Secretary Carolien van Zoest.
 Sales, subscriptions, and online access is handled by Peeters.

-NINO’s collection of cuneiform inscriptions and related antiquities, the Böhl Collection, will be curated by the National Museum of Antiquities (RMO) from mid-2019 onwards.
+NINO’s collection of cuneiform inscriptions and related antiquities, the Böhl Collection, is curated in cooperation with the National Museum of Antiquities (RMO).
 A number of highlights from the collection is on display in its permanent exhibition.
 The Böhl Collection is mainly a research, study, and teaching collection, accessible to scholars and students.